 Additionally, coffee demands are growing at astonishing rates in all of China.
 Consumption is increasing so much, the drink is set to dethrone tea as the country’s number one drink of choice.
 With consumption growth rates at 20% per year, China poses as another buyable option for Colombian coffee producers and companies.
 Prior trading and investment with China and Colombia help foster this relationship.

 The coffee industry has a plethora of business and investment opportunities for foreigners.
 Whether it be in production, exporting, agritech, or any other field, the industry will keep growing.

 It’s time to wake up and smell the brew!
 Reach out to our team at Biz Latin Hub for personalized assistance in entering the booming coffee industry.
 With extensive experience in commercial representation and other back-office services, we can ensure a smooth and successful transition to this rich market.
-You can contact us at [email protected] with questions or for more information.
+Contact us now to receive personalised information.